Vyral/greg-mcdaniel/_posts/2018-09-26-sellers-beware-these-9-homebuyer-turn-offs.md

 {% include youtube.html %}

-<center>You might not realize it, but you could be sabotaging your own home sale.
-Here are nine things that can turn buyers off your listing.</center>
+<center><em>You might not realize it, but you could be sabotaging your own home sale.
+Here are nine things that can turn buyers off your listing.</em></center>

+&nbsp;

 There are nine silly little things you could be unknowingly doing that will sabotage the sale of your home.